ICEI-PUC-Minas-PMV-ADS/pmv-ads-2023-2-e2-proj-int-t1-time2-futebol/Docs/05-Arquitetura da Solução.md

 # Hospedagem

-A hospedagem do site e do bancod e dados será realizada na plataforma Azure.
+A hospedagem do site e do banco de dados será realizada na plataforma Azure.